 In Asia the Banyan Tree name is better known for its network of spas than its hotels and this is an area where they are hard to beat.
 The extensive spa facility here is impressive enough on its physical merits, especially the array of hydrotherapy pools, steam baths, and treatment options.
 What really sets it apart though is its staff of Thai massage therapists flown across the world to work here, each one having completed at least 200 hours of training before they put a hand on your back.

 This is far from being an eco–resort and the Mayakoba complex required plenty of creative destruction, but the company performs plenty of actions that are equivalent to a carbon offset program.
 The gift shop is stocked with handicrafts bought direct from villages in Thailand and Mexico and it’s nice to see toiletries stocked in refillable jugs rather than disposable plastic.
 There are still a few pretensions that defy the eco–friendly stance the company tries so hard to get across though, such as a dinner choice of Fiji water (shipped from the South Pacific) or Voss water (shipped from Norway) when there’s a Mexican bottled water plant a couple kilometers from the hotel entrance.

-At my visit the hotel had only been fully open a few weeks, but the staff was performing at a level that most resorts spend years trying to attain.
+Service here combines Mexican hospitality with Thai graciousness and is one of the best you'll experience in this hemisphere.
 Even the security guards speak English well, staffers greet you by name when you walk into a restaurant, and each person seems to proactively work hard to solve the most minor problem or meet any request—all with a warm smile.
-Reports received since that visit have continued to confirm that this is one of the most attractive and best-run resorts on this coast of Mexico.
+This is one of the most attractive and best-run resorts on this coast of Mexico.

 Web Address: www.banyantree.com/en/mayakoba